Maureen Foulkes(-Hajdu)

 Simon T. Ellen

-Simon Ellen (Hon)FRCP has enjoyed a lengthy career in Financial Services.
+Simon Ellen FRCP(Hon) has enjoyed a lengthy career in Financial Services.
 After a period of 20 years in senior roles at S G Warburg in the 1980s and 1990s, he became the Investment Director of United Assurance Co Ltd. Subsequently he assumed the position of Chair of a succession of insurance related businesses owned by Private Equity investors.
 In parallel he was Chair of the Investment Management businesses of Thomas Miller Ltd. during a period of growth of that business and, subsequently, Senior Independent Director of the parent company.
 He spent fifteen years as a Non-Executive director of two NHS Trust hospitals and was for many years an external advisor on investments to the Royal College of Nursing and the Royal College of Physicians.
-His current charitable interests include the Chairmanship of a Tennis Charity dedicated to the promotion of young, potentially elite, tennis players.
+His recent charitable interests have included the Chairmanship of a Tennis Charity dedicated to the promotion of young, potentially elite, tennis players.

 Nick+Hajdu.jpg